ColinACampbell/Stockuru/README.md

 # Stockuru
-Web app that allow users to search the price trend and volume for a given stock on the NASDAQ using the trading symbol
+Web app that allow users to search the price trend and volume for a given stock on the NASDAQ given the trading symbol.

 # How does it work ?
 The application was built using the [AngularJS framework](https://angularjs.org/), [VIS JS library](https://visjs.org/) for data visualization and the [Alpha Vantage API](https://www.alphavantage.co/documentation/) for providing the data sets.

+# How do I use it ?
+1. Clone the repository.
+2. Open `index.html` in any browser.
+3. VIOLA.

+## Please Note
+The api key used on this repository is the demonstration key used in the [Alpha Vantage API](https://www.alphavantage.co/documentation/) tutorials, you may use you own key if you wish

+# ScreenShots